 “Anna and Laura Tirocchi, Italian immigrants from Guarcino, owned a prominent dressmakers shop in the Federal Hill area of Providence, Rhode Island, from 1915 to 1947.
-The Tirocchi sisters made dresses, blouses, and coats” All pieces made at the house with a crew of local women dressmakers and seamstresses they provided employment for.
+The Tirocchi sisters made dresses, blouses, and coats...” (“The Use of “Robes” by American dressmakers: A. & L. Tirocchi, Providence, RI” -Hilary Baker URI ) All pieces were made at the house, employing a crew of female immigrant dressmakers and seamstresses.

 Like Tirocchi sisters’ story, I've been thinking a lot about immigrant people and their craft work, used as survival, economic self-sufficiency, therapy, skilled labor, messaging and record keeping.

 While creating this pattern I was thinking about retaining and not losing parts of your past; about not losing memory of stories and skills in hand-work passed through generations; about the muscle memory in sewing that can stay with you through your life if you learned it as a child.

 Within that swirling of ideas, was also the concept of time and labor, and invisibility; about doing work that is at home and solitary, and also creates networks and friendships with other stitchers and workers.

 I've been reading about women using memory as a site for resistance.
 And thinking about the home as a space to restore ones spirit.

 Details of hand embroidered areas and bead work of the sisters many dresses.

 Basic hand basting stitches, often hidden on the inside of garments.